aaron-allen/goodwin-lab-tracking/docs/goodwin_lab_user_guide.md

-### Results/my_video_1_Indices.csv:
+### Results/example_video_1_Indices.csv:

 A csv file containing the computed courtship indices derived from the JAABA annotated behaviour scores.
 The columns of this table is as follows:
 - `FileName`: The name of your video.
 - `ArenaNumber`: The arena number, numbered from left to right and top to bottom.
+See below.
 - `FlyId`: The Id of the fly.
+See below.
 - `CI`: Courtship index (excluding the facing behaviour).
+Courtship index is the percentage of time the focal fly exhibit any courtship (JAABA) behaviour (excluding the facing behaviour).
 - `CIwF`: Courtship index (including the facing behaviour).
+Courtship index is the percentage of time the focal fly exhibit any courtship (JAABA) behaviour.
 - `approaching`: Approaching index.
+The percentage of time that the focal fly was approaching the other fly.
 - `contact`: Contact index.
+The percentage of time that the leg, proboscis, or head of the focal fly contacted any part the other fly.
 - `circling`: Circling index.
+The percentage of time that the focal fly walked sideways while facing and being close to the other fly.
 - `facing`: Facing index.
+The percentage of time that the focal flies head was oriented toward the other fly, while not being on the opposite side of the chamber.
 - `turning`: Turning index.
+The percentage of time that the focal fly turned their body to orient toward the other fly while not moving forward.
 - `wing`: Wing index.
+The percentage of time that the focal fly extended a wing beyond their body.
 - `denominator`: The duration of the time window (in seconds) for which these indices were calculated.
 - `predicted_sex`: The predicted sex of the flies, as determined by the user supplied proportion of male flies per arena and the relative sizes of the flies per arena.
+When calculating the fly area we skip the first 10 seconds and ignore all frames after copulation initiation (the predicted sex in the `example_video_1-track.mat` and `example_video_1_JAABA/trx.mat` files, uses the area for the duration of tracking).

 By default flies need to "initiate courtship" before we will calculate an index.
 Flies need to perform any of the courtship-like behaviours for at least 3 seconds of a 6 second window (the facing behaviour is not used to assess courtship initiation).
 These indices are then from the courtship initiation until either 1. the flies copulate, 2.
 10 minutes has passed since courtship initiation, or 3. we've reached the end of the tracking data, which ever occurs first.